Knowledge base

 Let's create our first query by using the Mexican CPI as an example.

-In the explore module of the tukan app, search for "Mexican CPI"; this should filter all datasets realted to Mexican consumer prices.
+In the module of the tukan app, search for "Mexican CPI"; this should filter all datasets realted to Mexican consumer prices.

 Once you've clicked on the button, you'll be taken to the query module.